The president's coming out here to talk about Libya.

 Didn't he use poison gas on his own citizens?

-You think you think O That's what I'm saying.
+You think that's what I'm saying.

 Let's review.